5jvm0u4/How-to-flash-BTT-EBB36-V1.2-frmware/README.md

 ![image](https://github.com/5jvm0u4/How-to-flash-EBB32-s-frmware/assets/75752327/74619e42-d226-4aaf-9c7b-931e311eff21)

-(plug the board to your PC via onboard USB type-C connector, press and hold the BOOT botton and while holding BOOT, press and release RST botton, then release BOOT, this will make the board enter DUF-Mode)
+(plug the board to your PC via onboard USB type-C connector, press and hold the BOOT botton and while holding BOOT, press and release RST botton, then release BOOT, this will make the board enter DFU-Mode)

 (Open STM32CubeProgrammer and enter this page)